v-rajesh-10/AngleManagement/ReadMe.txt

 UnitTests
  - MSTests with Shouldly (for readable assertions)
- - CodeCoverage using MSTests -  90%
+ - CodeCoverage using MSTests - 85%
  - AngleTests contains all the operations and avoided adding the same the DegreeTest and RadianTest class since it would eventually Radian and Degree classes.
  - DegreeTest and RadianTest contains tests for casting

+ What's Missing
+ Based on my initial self review there seems an issue with Angles in a "Direction" which is ALWAYS converted to "DEGREES" on CASTING.
+ I am forced to do this in the casting operation and it goes back to the logic which I have used for converting Directions.
+As of now the logic reflects based on the below formula,
+		(450 - direction.Angle.ToDegree()) % 360;
+The above converted degree seems to work however the limitation is "The ANGLE Instance in Direction does not expose any property indicating its type".

+I am guessing there could be a better way or a Mathematical Formula that could exists which would use the trignometric functions for computation and this would no longer require any specific logic in the casting operations method and shoule get rid of this problem.

+Additional Stuff
+For Trignometric Functions I assumed that a consumer could potentially do something like,
+	var angle = angle.Sin() // Returns and Angle Instance
+	double sinValue = angle.SinValue // ReadOnly Property with values of different Math functions loaded during object creation I was not certain on the expectation from the document and both the flavours are implemented.

 Thoughts / Observations
  Given that this is a library should we even expose the "DegreeAngle" and "RadianAngle" objects.
 Initially when I started the design was thinking of an expression builder pattern (https://www.martinfowler.com/bliki/ExpressionBuilder.html) in which case the consumer of the library would only have to
  - Provide a value (double)
  - Specify the unit (string) - The string would represnt the type of the angle and the consumer need to pass this as "string" since we can extend this without having to compile the client code ( the consumer of this library).
-However reading the question there was need for casting across different angles and hence decided not to take this route and make the Derived classes as public.
+However reading the question there was need for casting across different angles and hence decided not to take this route and made the Derived classes as public.